wmodes/pi-proximity-gallery/notes/install-notes.md

 every method.

 Also, I'm suspicous of any method that installs modules locally rather than globally.
 But now tha I'm paying closer attention, perhaps they all do?
+Eventually, I discovered npm's -g (global) flag which installs them for everyone rather than locally.

 ### Install n module to manage node version (don't do this)